 The VAT can be refunded if the merchandise is purchased and exported within three months by a customer residing outside the European Union.

 Before you purchase something, you should inform the retailer that you intend to export the goods.
 With your receipt, you will receive a so-called Ausfuhrbescheinigung, the export papers, or a Tax-Free Shopping Check.

 When leaving the European Union – through Germany only – you have to present the export papers or the Tax-Free Shopping Check plus the original receipt of the store as well as the purchased goods to the Customs Service at the airport.
 Remember that the goods have to be unused in their original packaging and with the price tag on them.
 Also, you must leave Germany on a non-stop flight to a country outside the EU.

 As you do have to show the goods, better put them in your carry-on since your suitcases might already be checked in.

 Communication and Connection

 Voltage power in Germany is 230 Volts and the frequency is 50 Hertz.
-Most chargers or devices are somewhere marked with a notice like 100-240V, 50/60Hz.
+On most chargers or devices is somewhere a mark like 100-240V, 50/60Hz.
 This means that the device will work with an electrical power input between 100 Volts to 240 Volts, and AC current of 50 or 60 Hertz.
 Rechargeable batteries will automatically detect the voltage they are being fed.

 Plugs in Germany are C and F.